-(a) Time series of the inflow dataset for higher TI test of the transfer learning LSTM network, originally trained for Mean Wind Speed = 9 m/s and TI = 10%.
+(a) Time series of the inflow dataset for higher TI validation of the transfer learning LSTM model, updated for Mean Wind Speed = 9 m/s and TI = 20%.

 Figure 16.
-Input time series and 1-min prediction error of the transfer learning LSTM network, higher turbulence intensity flow case.
-Mean Wind Speed = 9 m/s and TI = 20% over 60-min test case.
+Input time series and 1-min prediction error of the transfer learning LSTM model with Gaussian convolution filter, higher turbulence intensity flow case.
+Mean Wind Speed = 9 m/s and TI = 20% over 60-min validation case.

-(b) 1-min average percentage error of the further transfer learning LSTM model under higher TI.
+further transfer learning LSTM model under higher TI.

-(a) Time series of the inflow dataset for higher TI test of the further transfer learning LSTM model, originally trained for Mean Wind Speed = 11 m/s and TI = 10%.
+(a) Time series of the inflow dataset for higher TI validation of the further transfer learning LSTM model, updated for Mean Wind Speed = 11 m/s and TI = 20%.

 Figure 17.
-Input time series and 1-min prediction error of the further transfer learning LSTM model, higher turbulence intensity flow case.
-Mean Wind Speed = 11 m/s and TI = 20% over 60-min test case.
+Input time series and 1-min prediction error of the transfer learning LSTM model with Gaussian convolution filter, higher turbulence intensity flow case.
+Mean Wind Speed = 11 m/s and TI = 20% over 60-min validation case.

-Figures 15, 16 and 17 focus on highly turbulent inflow cases (TI = 20%) and show the corresponding performance of the three neural networks trained and updated for increasing wind speeds via transfer learning.
+- Figures 15, 16 and 17 focus on highly turbulent inflow cases (TI = 20%) and show the corresponding performance of the three neural networks trained and updated for increasing wind speeds via transfer learning.
 It is seen that the 1-min average prediction errors of the models are consistently low for highly turbulent flows as well; hence further training (or model update) is not required.
-The maximum standard deviation of 1-min averaged percentage error is still less than 3.3% with the largest bias of 1.3% which is slightly worse than the test results in the original domain of the networks.
-For the mean wind speeds of 7 and 9 m/s, the effect of higher turbulence levels is clearer as increasing fluctuations in wind speed is directly correlated to higher variance in power output.
-However for 11 m/s case, the fluctuations are partially dampened due to the turbine entering into the rated region.
-Overall, it can be said that the sensitivity of the networks to changing wind speed is much higher than the turbulence, and the updates are to be implemented solely based on the altering inflow velocity which is likely to reflect a different operational region.
-The available power prediction of the described LSTM architecture and the updating scheme with 2 m/s wind speed increase (7 m/s - 9 m/s - 11 m/s) is shown to comply with the strictest grid code requirements under different turbulence realisations.
+The maximum standard deviation of 1-min averaged percentage error is 1.25% with the largest bias of 0.15%.
+Accordingly, it can be said that the sensitivity of the networks to changing wind speed is much higher than the turbulence, and the updates are to be implemented solely based on the altering inflow velocity which is likely to reflect a different operational - region.
+The available power prediction of the described LSTM architecture and the updating scheme with 2 m/s wind speed increase (7 m/s 9 m/s 11 m/s) is shown to easily comply with the strictest grid code requirements under different turbulence realizations.